statisfactions/ctv-power/ctv-power.md

         evaluation of inequality constrained hypotheses by means of a Bayes factor

-    -   [SampleSizeMeans](https://CRAN.R-Project.org/package=SampleSizeMeans) (calculating sample size requirements using three different Bayesian criteria in the context of designing an experiment to estimate a normal mean orthe difference between two normal means.
-Functions for calculation of required sample sizes for the Average Length Criterion, the Average Coverage Criterion and the Worst Outcome Criterion in the context of normal means are provided.
-Functions for both the fully Bayesian and the mixed Bayesian/likelihood approaches are provided.)
+    -   [SampleSizeMeans](https://CRAN.R-Project.org/package=SampleSizeMeans) calculates sample size requirements for estimating means, and [SampleSizeProportions](https://CRAN.R-Project.org/package=SampleSizeProportions) for estimating proportions, using three different Bayesian criteria in the context of designing an experiment.
+Functions for calculation of required sample sizes for the Average Length Criterion, the Average Coverage Criterion and the Worst Outcome Criterion.
+Functions for both the fully Bayesian and the mixed Bayesian/likelihood approaches are provided.

-    -   [SampleSizeProportions](https://CRAN.R-Project.org/package=SampleSizeProportions) (calculating sample size requirements
-        using three different Bayesian criteria in the context of designing an experiment to estimate the difference between two binomial proportions.
-Functions for calculation of required sample sizes for the Average Length Criterion, the Average Coverage Criterion and the Worst Outcome Criterion in the context of binomial observations are provided.
-In all cases, estimation of the difference between two binomial proportions is considered.
-Functions for both the fully Bayesian and the mixed Bayesian/likelihood approaches are provided.)

 -   **Beta Distribution:**